Nathan Healy

 Frequently Asked Questions

-Yes, solar makes excellent sense in Indianapolis.
-With electricity rates increasing 16% since 2020 and federal tax credits covering 30% of installation costs, solar provides strong financial benefits for homeowners.
+Yes, solar makes sense in Indianapolis.
+With electricity rates increasing 10% since 2021 and Indiana offering property and sales tax exemptions, solar panels provide long-term financial benefits for homeowners.